Non-parametric Estimates for Bivariate Quantile Curves

 Note that the marginal empirical quantile functions are

-evaluated using quantile
+evaluated using quantile, which linearly

 interpolates between data points, hence the curve will not